Fortitude Valley Primitive Methodist Church: Third church building

+Church closure and subsequent use

 In 1977 the congregation joined the Uniting Church and combined with the Fortitude Valley Presbyterian Church.
-The Brunswick Street church was required no longer, and was sold to the Queensland Potters Association in 1982.
-The Association refurbished the building and added a steel-framed mezzanine floor.
+The Brunswick Street church was no longer required and was sold to the Queensland Potters' Association in 1982.
+The purchase by Queensland Potters' Association was with the assistance of the Queensland State Government.
+The Association refurbished the building and added a steel-framed mezzanine floor, designed by conservation architect Richard Allom.
 In 1983 it opened the Potters Gallery on the premises to display and sell members' work.

 In 2005 a major project was undertaken to construct a new gallery building on street level with the church building above it.
+Cox Rayner Architects designed the project.
 The new gallery opened in October 2008, after many difficulties; however, it closed in September 2010.
 The gallery building operated as a French bistro restaurant, Lady Lamington, for a period, before being sold in early 2014.
 It has since re-opened as a private art gallery, the Brisbane Modern Art Gallery.

 Description

 The Fortitude Valley Primitive Methodist Church, a single-storeyed rendered masonry building with a stone plinth, is located on a raised corner site overlooking Brunswick Street and is accessed via twin stairs built into a carefully articulated and unpainted brick retaining wall.

 The steep pitch gabled roof is clad with corrugated iron, and the building shows a strong Gothic influence in its design.

 The rectangular plan consists of five bays with buttressed walls, and a rear storeroom with a corrugated iron skillion roof.
 Each bay houses a single lancet window, each of which is glazed with a sandblasted glass panel.

 The symmetrical, highly decorative northern elevation has twin pointed arch doorways with entrance porches, a single lancet window and a rose window above.
 Access is via a twin set of stone stairs, and the elevation is framed by twin spires.
 The building has decorative timber work to eaves and bargeboards, with decorative mouldings around windows.

 The southern elevation has a rose window above the original pulpit with the storeroom attached below.
 The rose windows are glazed in red, blue and yellow glass panels.

 Internally, open timber trusses are positioned in line with the buttresses and the ceiling is boarded.
 Interior walls are rendered and a steel mezzanine has been inserted, supported by twelve columns and attached to the side walls in four places.
 Access is via a stair from the original raised pulpit platform which has the original pulpit and rail.

 The storeroom has fanlights above windows and doors, and has been partially partitioned.
 A recent administration building is located to the rear of the building.